Chanisse/gcp-cloud-asset-exporter/README.md

 # gcp-cloud-asset-exporter

-All-in-one repo to manage Cloud assets in GCP.
-Using this code, you can then visualise the data using Google's Looker Studio:
+All-in-one repository to manage Cloud assets in Google Cloud Platform (GCP).
+This repository contains IaC (Terraform) for all GCP infrastructure and the Python code necessary for automating the export of cloud assets.
+Using this code, you can then visualize the data using Google's Looker Studio:

 ![Looker Studio](./Looker-studio-dashboard.png)